wxt-dev/wxt/docs/guide/storage.md

 ]);
 ```

-When setting different properties of metadata from different locations in the code, they are combined instead of overwritten:
+When setting different properties of metadata from multiple calls, the properties are combined instead of overwritten:

 ```ts
 await storage.setMeta('local:preference', { lastModified: Date.now() });